spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities/additional-capabilities.md

 ## 🧑‍🚀 Back at Spacetastic HQ

 Spacetastic has been a Palette customer for a few months.
 In this time, they have become the leading astronomy education platform.
-They want to keep pushing the limits of their platform and implement some innovative capabilities on the Spacetastic platform.
-To support this growth, they will need to expand their team, infrastructure and systems.
+They want to keep pushing the limits of their platform and implement some innovative capabilities.
+To support this growth, they will need to expand their team, infrastructure, and systems.
 They continue exploring the Getting Started section to learn how they can grow with Palette and have a long-term relationship with Spectro Cloud.